cylc/cylc-doc/src/user-guide/running-workflows/running-workflows.rst

 For workflows that run on remote platforms, i.e. using a host other than ``localhost``, Cylc performs an initialization process.
-This involves transferring all files and directories required to run jobs, including authentication keys (see :ref:`Authentication Files` for more information).
+This involves transferring files and directories required to run jobs, including authentication keys (see :ref:`Authentication Files` for more information).

 Directories included, as standard, in the remote install are: